ZupIT/beagle-docs/content/en/docs/Tutorials/Test/_index.md

 ````

 {{% alert color="success" %}}
-A that’s it, the test will interact with the interface and validate the component!
+That’s it, the test will interact with the interface and validate the component!
 {{% /alert %}}